oconnordaniel/Spellbook/Cloud/AWS/List of Meaningful Services.md

 - Batch - Basically cron in the cloud
 - Migration Hub - For migrating to AWS
 - Device Farm - Physical phones and stuff in a data center

+---

+TODO: Review some of the data processing services to see what the main differences are.